MontrealAI/AGI-Alpha-Node-v0/README.md

 ### Docker

 Build and run the production monitor image.
-The container defaults to the continuous `monitor` loop and exposes `/metrics` for health checks.
+The container now boots through the `container` command, which validates ENS custody, inspects stake posture, and then hands control to the monitoring loop while `/metrics` stays live for health probes.

 ```bash
 # Build